 the English monolinguals used three underlying dimensions in rating vowels while the Spanish-English

-language-dependent sensitivity to this phonetic feature.
-The second dimension for the English listeners
+sensitivity to this phonetic feature.
+The second dimension for the English listeners represented a front-back

-represented a front-back distinction, while the third reflected a central/non-central distinction.
-For the Spanish
+distinction, while the third reflected a central/non-central distinction.
+For the Spanish listeners, the second

-listeners, the second dimension was less easily interpreted.
-However, the perceptual data for the Spanish
+dimension was less easily interpreted.
+However, the perceptual data for the Spanish listeners was more

-Spanish vowel.
-Separate MDS analyses were carried out for subgroups of Spanish listeners who were relatively
+Separate MDS analyses were carried out for subgroups of Spanish listeners who were relatively proficient or

-proficient or non-proficient in English.
-The vowel space of the proficient Spanish listeners was more English-like
+non-proficient in English.
+The vowel space of the proficient Spanish listeners was more English-like than that of

-than that of the non-proficient Spanish listeners, suggesting that the perceptual dimensions used by listeners in
+the non-proficient Spanish listeners, suggesting that the perceptual dimensions used by listeners in identifying